stanfordjournalism/advanced-data-journalism/docs/tools_and_tech.md

 # Tools and Technical Setup

-In this course we'll primarily be using Python for coding and analysis, along with a few other services and tools that are generally free.
+In this course we primarily use the Python programming language for coding and analysis, along with a few other services and tools that are generally free.

 ## GitHub